hajra40/React-Cards-3-/README.md

-# Props
+# Mapping
-In this mini-project you will understand how to make use of props.
+In this mini-project you will understand how to use map function.

 # Getting Started with Create React App